SPARC-FAIR-Codeathon/SCKAN-Compare/README.md

   - Compare species

+  - Phenotypic Relation :
+          - Expresses a relation between a neuron population and its immediate effect on postsynaptic cells (Excitatory or Inhibitory);
+          - Expresses a relation between a neuron population and its circuit role phenotype (Intrinsic, Motor, Sensory, or Projection);
+          -  Expresses a relation between a neuron population and a brain region where the neuron population sends axons towards (Spinal cord descending projection, Spinal cord ascending projection);
+          - Expresses a relationship between a neuron type and a biological sex ( Male or Female from PATO)

 ## Benefits

 Comparing neuronal pathways between humans and model organisms (Mice, Rats) can have numerous benefits for scientists studying neuroscience and related fields.